KnowledgeForwardSolutions/CheckDigits.Net/Documentation/Stories/S0003-VerhoeffAlgorithm.md

-# S0002-Modulus10_13Algorithm
+# S0003-VerhoeffAlgorithm

-As a developer of CheckDigits.Net, I want CheckDigits.Net to include the UPC/EAN algorithm (modulus 10 with weights 1, 3) in the list of supported algorithms.
+As a developer of CheckDigits.Net, I want CheckDigits.Net to include the Verhoeff algorithm in the list of supported algorithms.

 ## Requirements

-* Modulus10_13Algorithm class that implements the following interfaces:
+* VerhoeffAlgorithm class that implements the following interfaces:
 	- ICheckDigitAlgorithm
 	- ISingleCheckDigitAlgorithm
 * Resiliency.
 Invalid input should not throw an exception and instead should simply return Boolean false to indicate failure.
 Invalid input will include: